Edit

 Characteristic hierarchies

-A characteristic will always have at least one characteristic level (Level 01), even when no hierarchy is defined on the characteristic.
+A characteristic always has at least one characteristic level (Level 01), even when no hierarchy is defined on the characteristic.
 The Characteristic Level 01 object contains all members for the characteristic as a flat list of values.

 Characteristics in SAP BW can have more than one hierarchy defined.
 For those characteristics, you can only select one hierarchy or the Level 01 object.

-For characteristics with hierarchies, the properties selected for that characteristic will be included for each selected level of the hierarchy.
+For characteristics with hierarchies, the properties selected for that characteristic are included for each selected level of the hierarchy.

 Measure properties

-When you pick a measure, you have an option to select the units/currency, formatted value, and format string.
-In the screenshot below, it's useful to get the formatted value for COGS.
-This helps us follow the same formatting standard across all the reports.
+When you pick a measure, you can optionally select the units/currency, formatted value, and format string.
+In the following screenshot, it's useful to get the formatted value for COGS.
+This helps you follow the same formatting standard across all the reports.

 Note

-Measure properties are not available in Power BI Desktop in DirectQuery mode.
+Measure properties aren't available in Power BI Desktop in DirectQuery mode.

-Navigator showing the Format string, Formatting value, and Units of measure measure properties selected.
+Screenshot of the navigator showing the Format string, Formatting value, and Units of measure properties selected.

 Flattening of multi-dimensional data

-Based on the selected objects and properties in the navigator, Power Query constructs an MDX statement that is sent for execution to SAP BW.
-The MDX statement returns a flattened data set that can be further manipulated using the Power Query Editor.
+Based on the selected objects and properties in the navigator, Power Query constructs an MDX statement that's sent for execution to SAP BW.
+The MDX statement returns a flattened data set that can be further manipulated using the Power Query editor.

-Power Query uses a newer interface that is available in SAP BW version 7.01 or higher.
-The interface reduces memory consumption and the result set is not restricted by the number of cells.
+Power Query uses a newer interface that's available in SAP BW version 7.01 or higher.
+The interface reduces memory consumption and the number of cells doesn't restrict the result set.

 The flattened data set is aggregated in SAP BW at the level of the selected characteristics and properties.